 Diverse and Innovative Uses Make for a Unique and Flexible Approach

-The result is recycled water – a high-quality, tertiary-treated water that is safe for the irrigation of landscapes, agricultural crops, vegetable crops that are eaten raw, vineyards, playgrounds, golf courses, parks, cemeteries, freeway embankments, and street medians.
+What is recycled water?
+Where does it come from?
+Simply put, recycled water is wastewater that’s highly treated through multiple levels of disinfection and treatment.
+This high quality water is safe for the irrigation of crops that are eaten raw, vineyards, playgrounds, golf courses, parks, cemeteries, freeway embankments, and street medians.
 It is also frequently used in industrial processes, decorative fountains, fire suppression systems and much more.
-About half (or 11 million gallons per day) of our Subregional System’s recycled water is sent to The Geysers , where it is pumped into underground steam fields to generate enough electricity for up to 100,000 households.
+This water comes from wastewater which is created when we use showers, toilets, sinks, dishwasher and washing machines.

 The recycled water in Santa Rosa is treated to California State Water Board Division of Drinking Water standards and is monitored by state, local and federal agencies.
 The result is clean and safe water that can be used for irrigation, industry and agriculture (but not for drinking).